kernol-info/ai-learning-materials/README.md

+This repo focuses on learning materials for AI agent develoment collected from the internet.

 # Useful Links #
 Those are the web pages that can help to understand the foundamental concepts of AI applications/agents development which are widely used in current AI industry.